REQUEST FOR PROPOSAL (RFP)

-The New Haven Port Authority (NHPA) is seeking a Port Planning Firm to prepare a Strategic Master Plan for the Port of New Haven (the Port), providing specific recommendations to help it achieve its mission to stimulate the shipment of freight and commerce through the Port, to develop and promote the facilities within the Port District and thereby to create jobs and increase the tax base of the City of New Haven (the City), to work with NHPA and the City in maximizing the usefulness of available public funding by consolidating and coordinating efforts to assist the waterfront of the City and to cooperate with the State and Federal agencies in connection with the maintenance, development, improvement and use of the facilities within the Port District.
+The New Haven Port Authority (“NHPA”) is seeking parties to license and use four (4) properties located within the Port District of New Haven, CT (the “Parcels”), with uses that contribute positively to the growth of New Haven’s maritime economy and tax base Specifically, all the Parcels are located south of I-95 and the Q Bridge.
+The New Haven Port Authority was created by an ordinance (the “Ordinance”) of the City of New Haven to “…stimulate the shipment of freight and commerce through New Haven’s port, to develop and promote the facilities within the Port District and thereby to create jobs and increase the tax base of the City of New Haven, to work with the City of New Haven in maximizing the usefulness of available public funding by consolidating and coordinating efforts to assist the waterfront of the City of New Haven and to cooperate with the state and federal agencies in connection with the maintenance, development, improvement and use of the facilities within the port district."

 Please click here to read the RFP